myBraavos/braavos-account-cairo/README.md

 ### Daily Withdrawal Limit (`src/dwl/`)

-The Daily Withdrawal Limit is a feature that allows relaxtion of _Strong Signer_ and _Multisig_ requirements for certain types of transactions.
+The Daily Withdrawal Limit is a feature that allows relaxation of _Strong Signer_ and _Multisig_ requirements for certain types of transactions.
 All applicable transactions are analyzed for their value (actual token value + gas) and are accumulated per calendar day.
 While the accumulated amount is under a certain threshold, a weaker signer can be used to validate enabling lower fees and simpler User Experience for lower value transactions.